 The UKTPO had looked at EU agreements with outside countries and had noted that the EU-Korea agreements on education actually fell outside of the FTA between the bloc and Korea.
 This meant the EU did not have an 'off the shelf' definition of how it handled education agreements with other developed countries, he explained.
 Professor Winters spoke about General Agreements on Trade in Services (GATS), explaining they could cover movement of people or the setting up of campuses abroad.
-There had been little trade liberalisation in this area however.
-He went on to explain the three areas in which education could be slipped into free trade agreements: contract service suppliers (CSS), intra corporate transferees (ICTs) and visa regimes.
+There had been little trade liberalisation in the former area however.
+He went on to explain the three areas in which the mobility of workers in education could be slipped into free trade agreements: contract service suppliers (CSS), intra corporate transferees (ICTs) and visa regimes.

 He suggested universities with overseas campuses could take advantage of ICTs as typically people were permitted to stay for 3 or 4 years.
-In terms of visa systems, he stressed that common academic visas were not very generous in the UK and that visas were often not included in FTAs; without visas actually being granted, cooperation agreements around immigration were not often upheld.
+In terms of visa systems, he stressed that common academic visas were not very generous in the UK and that visas were often not included in FTAs; without visas actually being granted, cooperation agreements that implied immigration were not effective.